California Judge Cuts Award To $78.5 Million In Monsanto Weedkiller Case

 Johnson's case was fast-tracked due to his prognosis, and it could have lasting consequences for German multinational company Bayer, which completed its acquisition of Monsanto in June.
 It no longer uses the Monsanto name.

-"The Court's decision to reduce the punitive damage award by more than $200 million is a step in the right direction," Bayer spokesman Christopher Loder told the Chronicle.
+"The Court's decision to reduce the punitive damage award by more than $200 million is a step in the right direction," Bayer spokesman Christopher Loder told The Chronicle.
 "We continue to believe that the liability verdict and damage awards are not supported by the evidence at trial or the law and plan to file an appeal with the California Court of Appeal."

 Bayer stock had dropped 9 percent as of Tuesday morning.

-Bloomberg reports that there are an additional 8,700 plaintiffs who argue that they were sickened by glyphosate, the key ingredient in Roundup.
+Bloomberg News reports that there are an additional 8,700 plaintiffs who argue that they were sickened by glyphosate, the key ingredient in Roundup.
 Extrapolating the award given to Johnson would mean a liability of $680 billion for Bayer, according to analyst Ian Hilliker of Jefferies LLC in London.

 Glyphosate herbicides such as Roundup are legal in the U.S., though as NPR's Bill Chappell reported in July, "Claims against Monsanto received a boost in 2015, when the International Agency for Research on Cancer – part of the World Health Organization — announced that two pesticides, including glyphosate, are 'probably carcinogenic to humans.' "